sta-c0000/tpconf_bin_xml/README.md

 ### How do I get my favourite tool running on the router?

 Sadly due to lack of Broadcom xDSL support it is difficult at this time to run OpenWrt while using xDSL with this modem.
 However, it is possible to cross-compile many console / server programs and run them directly on this device using a script on your USB drive (see above).
-The TD-W9970 has a 600Mhz dual-core CPU with ≈64MB.
+The TD-W9970 has a single core 600Mhz dual-CPU with ≈64MB of RAM.
 If you know which built-in services you do not need, you can first disable them via the web interface, then kill remaining unused processes to free up the RAM they use in order to run many of your own tools and services.
 For example:
 ```sh
 sleep 15 # give router opportunity to finish setting up before we cleanup and setup our own services
 killall -1 upnpd  # SIGHUP required to kill upnpd